 Walk back from the Museum along the Fontvieille side where you will find a pretty garden that takes you to the castle along the edge of the rock.
 At the same time, the park is a large exhibition of Mediterranean and exotic plants, lush and quiet.
 And the views!
 It’s a pity we had a cloudy day.

 Then, Fontvieille is the modern part of Monaco, built between the 1970s and 1990s on artificial land.
 Fontvieille has a helicopter field Monaco Heliport. from where you can get to Nice Cote d’Azur Airport in only 7 minutes.

 Our youngest couldn’t stop looking at all those yachts and helicopters.

 Views to Monte Carlo

-First you have to walk down again along the long easy steps and through the ancient defense wall of the castle:
+Now, to get back, we have to walk down again along the long easy stairs, and through the old defense wall:

-Monaco train station is deep inside the mountain but it’s accessible through long walking tunnels.
+Monaco train station is locataed inside the mountain and accessible through long walking tunnels.

-In many countries you’re supposed to stamp your ticket in a machine before boarding so we were wondering if we should do it and there were no instructions.
-On the only available machine the text said compost which made us wonder if this was a waste-paper basket for used tickets.
+As in France and Italy you are supposed to stamp your ticket before boarding, we were trying to do it here as well.
+The text on the only machine said compost which made us wonder if this was a waste basket for used tickets.

-But we observed what locals did.
-They inserted the ticket in the machine and it came back!
-So we did the same and caught our train back to Nice.
+It was, however, not a waste basket.
+The locals just inserted the ticketand it came back!
+After doing the same and caught our train back to Nice.

-You might also be interested in my other posts on the French Riviera:
+You might also be interested in these posts about the French Riviera: